vbauer/commons-vfs2-cifs/README.md

 Introduction
 ============

+[Commons VFS](http://commons.apache.org/proper/commons-vfs/) provides a single API for accessing various different file systems.
+It presents a uniform view of the files from various different sources.

 Project "commons-vfs2-cifs" is a SMB/CIFS provider for Commons VFS.

-Official Commons VFS site is here: http://commons.apache.org/proper/commons-vfs/

 Requirements